 Create a metric-triggered flow based on the Consented to receive SMS event

 - Flow Filters

-Next, drag in an SMS message action from the left-hand panel.
-In this case, there is no need for a time delay since you will likely want your SMS message to go out immediately after someone subscribes.
+ext, drag in an SMS message action from the left-hand panel.
+In this case, there is no need for a time delay since it's better if your SMS message goes out immediately after someone subscribes.